 Annual Mandatory Stormwater Training Video

 This video is the Annual mandatory Stormwater Training for 2020.
 The video is a little over 33 minutes long and covers the requirements for good housekeeping, spill response and spill notification for DOT-Airports.
-At the end of the presentation, please download and complete the following two forms:

 Construction Site Runoff Control Program (For Designers, Construction Managers, and Contractors)